antonbabenko/terraform-best-practices/code-structure.md

 `terraform.tfvars` should not be used anywhere except [composition](key-concepts.md#composition).

-## How to think about Terraform configurations structure?
+## How to think about Terraform configuration structure?

 {% hint style="info" %}
 Please make sure that you understand key concepts - [resource module](key-concepts.md#resource-module), [infrastructure module](key-concepts.md#infrastructure-module), and [composition](key-concepts.md#composition), as they are used in the following examples.